nrchan/TCM_Herb_Server/README.md

 # TCM_Herb_Server

-This is a flask server that does traditional chinese medicine herb classification.
+This is a flask server that aims to classify traditional chinese medicine herb.

 ## To run the code
 You can pack this server into a docker image and run it wherever you like: